Theia-Scientific/balena-cli/README.md

 ### `application_path`

-_Optional_: Provide a sub-path to the location for application being deployed to BalenaCloud.
+_Optional_: Provide a sub-path to the location for the application being deployed to BalenaCloud.
 Defaults to the workspace root.

 ### `balena_url`